bread-and-pepper/django-userena/docs/commands.rst

 =========

-Userena currently comes with two commands. ``cleanexpired`` for cleaning out the expired users and ``notifyexpired`` for notifying the almost expired users.
+Userena currently comes with two commands. ``cleanexpired`` for cleaning out the expired users and ``check_permissions`` for checking the correct permissions needed by userena.

 Clean expired
 --------------